choria-io/website/docs/content/concepts/large_scale/_index.md

 A number of systems are required to realise such a system, a few are listed here and this document will explore how these are built using Choria technologies:

  * Ability to deliver the agent with low-touch overhead, self-managing its lifecycle, configuration, availability and security.
+ * Should present a single unified interface to different generations of platform from artisanal baremetal to highly ephemeral cloud infrastructure and everything in between
  * Integration into existing Enterprise security be it Certificate Authorities, SSO or 2FA tokens from different vendors and with different standards.
  * Node introspection to discover its environment, this includes delivery of metadata gathering plugins at a large scale.
  * Fleet metadata collected and stored for every node, regionally and globally, continuously.